polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ## Summary

 This RFC proposes changes to `pallet-conviction-voting` that allow for simultaneous voting and delegation.
-For example, Alice would be able to delegate to Bob, and then later vote on a referenda while keeping their delegation intact.
+For example, Alice could delegate to Bob, then later vote on a referenda while keeping their delegation to Bob intact.
 It is a strict subset of [RFC 35](https://github.com/polkadot-fellows/RFCs/pull/35).

 ## Motivation

 ### Backdrop
 Under our current voting system a voter can either vote or delegate.
-To vote, they must first undelegate, and to delegate, they must first clear all of their current votes.
+To vote, they must first ensure they have no delegate, and to delegate, they must first clear their current votes.

-### The Current Issue
+### The Issue

-Empirically, we have seen that the vast majority of people do not vote on day to day policy.
-This was forseen and is the reason we have delegation.
-However, more worringly, we have also observed that most people do not delegate, leaving a large percentage of our voting population unrepresented.
+Empirically, the vast majority of people do not vote on day to day policy.
+This was forseen and is the reason governance has delegation.
+However, more worringly, it has also been observed that most people do not delegate, leaving a large percentage of our voting population unrepresented.

 ### Analysis

 One could think of three major reasons for this lack of delegation.

-- They do not know of anyone who accurately represents them.
+- The voter does not know of anyone who accurately represents them.
-- They do not want their right to vote stripped, in consideration of some yet unknown, highly important, referenda.
+- The voter does not want their right to vote stripped, in consideration of some yet unknown, highly important, referenda.
-- They do not want to clear their voting data so as to delegate.
+- The voter does not want to clear their voting data so as to delegate.

-This RFC aims to solve the second and third issue and thus more accurately align governance to the true voter preferences function.
+This RFC aims to solve the second and third issue and thus more accurately align governance to the true voter preferences.

 ### An Aside

-One may ask, could they not just undelegate, vote, then delegate again?
+One may ask, could a voter not just undelegate, vote, then delegate again?
 Could this just be built into the user interface?
-Unfortunately this does not work due to the need to clear their votes before redelegation.
-In practice you would undelegate, vote, wait until the referenda is closed, hope that there's no other referenda you'd like to vote on, then redelegate.
-At best it's a temporally extended annoyance, and at worst you go unrepresented in voting for the duration of the 'vote clearing' period.
+Unfortunately, this does not work due to the need to clear their votes before redelegation.
+In practice the voter would undelegate, vote, wait until the referenda is closed, hope that there's no other referenda they would like to vote on, then redelegate.
+At best it's a temporally extended friction.
+At worst the voter goes unrepresented in voting for the duration of the vote clearing period.

 ## Stakeholders

-`Runtime developers`: A runtime migration is needed.
-In addition it is a serious change in governance that requires some consideration.
+`Runtime developers`: If runtime developers were relying on the previous assumptions for their [VotingHooks](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/lib.rs#L159) implementations, they will need to rethink their approach.
+In addition, a runtime migration is needed.
+Lastly, it is a serious change in governance that requires some consideration beyond the technical.

-`App developers`: Apps like Subsquare and Polkassembly would need to update their user interface logic
+`App developers`: Apps like Subsquare and Polkassembly would need to update their user interface logic.
+They will also need to handle the new error.

+`Users`: We will want user's to be aware of the new functionality, though not required.

+`Technical Writers`: This change will require rewrites of documentation and tutorials.

 ## Explanation

 ### New Data & Runtime Logic

-The [Voting Enum](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/vote.rs#L225) is first collapsed, as there's no longer a distinction.
-Then a `(poll index -> retracted votes count)` data item would be added to the user's voting data, stored in [VotingFor](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/lib.rs#L165).
+The [Voting Enum](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/vote.rs#L225) is first collapsed, as there's no longer a distinction between the variants.
+Then a `(poll index -> retracted votes count)` data item would be added to the user's voting data stored in [VotingFor](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/lib.rs#L165).
 This would keep track of the per poll balance that has been clawed back from the user by their delegators.

-All changes to pallet conviction voting's stf would follow that simple change.
+All changes to pallet conviction voting's STF would follow that simple change.
 For example, when a user votes standard, the final amount added to the poll's tally will be `balance + (amount delegated to user - retracted votes)`.
-Then if they are delegating, it will update their delegate's vote data with the newly retracted votes.
+Then, if they are delegating, it will update their delegate's vote data with the newly retracted votes.

 The retracted amount is always the full delegated amount.
-For example, if Alice delegates 10 Dot at 1x conviction to Bob and then votes 5 Dot Aye, the full 10 Dot is still added as a clawback to Bob for that poll.
+For example, if Alice delegates 10 UNITS to Bob and then votes with 5 UNITS, the full 10 UNITS is still added as a clawback to Bob for that poll.
 This is both for simplicity and to ensure we don't make unnecessary assumptions about what Alice wants.

-Because you need to add the clawback, a delegator's vote can affect a delegate's voting history.
+Because you need to add the clawback, a delegator's vote can affect a delegate's voting data.
 If a delegator's vote or delegation makes the delegate's voting data exceed [MaxVotes](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/vote.rs#L206-L216), the transaction is to fail.
 In practice, this means this new system is somewhere between the old and the ideal.
-However, this will incentivize delegate's to stay on top of cleaning their voting data.
-And with [MaxVotes](https://github.com/polkadot-fellows/runtimes/blob/main/relay/polkadot/src/governance/mod.rs#L43) set to 512 at our current referenda rates, it would be difficult to hit this limit.
+However, this will incentivize delegate's to stay on top of voting data clearance.
+And with MaxVotes set to [512](https://github.com/polkadot-fellows/runtimes/blob/main/relay/polkadot/src/governance/mod.rs#L43) at our current referenda rates, it would be difficult to hit this limit.

+A new error is to be introduced that signals MaxVotes was reached specifically for the delegate.

 ### Locked Balance